moja-global/community-website/website/blog/2022-05-29-meet-moja-global-2022-outreachy-interns.md

 They will also be developing a semi-automated, FLINT-based workflow to run a unique FLINT simulation of forest dynamics for each location.
 The interns will also be responsible for publishing their findings openly on our repositories, with editorial support from the moja global Technical Steering Committee.

-Based on the work developed and the other contributions, we selected three interns: [Kateryna Derhaus](https://github.com/derha) and [Ankita Sharma](https://github.com/Simpleshell3).
+Based on the work developed and the other contributions, we selected two interns: [Kateryna Derhaus](https://github.com/derha) and [Ankita Sharma](https://github.com/ankitaS11).

 ## Outreachy Intern #1: Kateryna Derhaus